 The Shape group has controls that select the shape of the half cycle function.

-The Parameters group has controls for programming the frequency, amplitude, offset, delay, phase, and duty cycle.
+The Parameters group has controls for programming the amplitude, offset, start phase and duty cycle.
 Each channel can have an independent set of these parameters.

 The Modulation Panels